kyma-project/kyma/docs/04-operation-guides/operations/evnt-02-eventing-metrics.md

 ### Metrics Emitted by NATS Exporter:

-The [Prometheus NATS Exporter](https://github.com/nats-io/prometheus-nats-exporter) also emits metrics which can be used for monitoring purposes.
-More information on NATS Monitoring can be found [here](https://docs.nats.io/running-a-nats-service/configuration/monitoring#jetstream-information).
+The [Prometheus NATS Exporter](https://github.com/nats-io/prometheus-nats-exporter) also emits metrics that you can monitor.
+Learn more about [NATS Monitoring](https://docs.nats.io/running-a-nats-service/configuration/monitoring#jetstream-information).